MSECE Handbook

 Step 2: Reserve a room for the final examination.

-Once you have established the date of your final examination, reserve a room:
+Once you have established the date of your final examination, reserve a room by following the instructions below.

 - Go to the Resource Allocation Tool.